The 34 Gallery is an International Mental Health Arts Initiative!

 The 34 Gallery invites artists to join our creative community to help reduce global rates of suicide, depression, PTSD and other mental health issues among youth and adults.
 Our ongoing collaboration with Webbie Social is another way to kickstart your art career and be a part of the art world on your terms!

-• What does a "Summer of Love" look like to you?
+Theme: What does "forward motion" feel like to you?

 Selected Artists Will Be: